Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 Miles North: Carson Gap to Lake Alpine Miles South: Kennedy Meadows to Tuolumne Meadows

-Note: The Ups and Downs of the Carson-Iceberg Wilderness, and every other High Sierra Trail
+The Ups and Downs of the Carson-Iceberg Wilderness,

 This trail guide, like the High Sierras, divides itself into ups and downs.
-Your miles are generally done either going up to the top of the mountain, or you are coming down from the mountaintop into the valley that separates you from the next mountain.
-This means that the mileages and elevations between the peaks and the valleys is going to be important in determining how many miles you can reasonably expect to cover that day.
-This will be instrumental in planning where you are going to camp every night, and ultimately this information will determine how many days it will take you to cover a given distance.
-This in turn establishes your proper food load.
+Our miles are generally done either going up to the top of the mountain, or you are coming down from the mountaintop into the valley that separates us from the next mountain.
+This means that the mileages and elevations between the peaks and the valleys is going to be important in determining how many miles we can reasonably expect to cover any day.
+This will be instrumental in planning where we are going to camp every night, and ultimately this information will determine how many days it will take you to cover a given distance.
+This in turn establishes our proper food load.

 Remember this important rule: Every descent route holds many mini-ascents, and every ascent has many mini-descents within its length.
 Your mileage will very rarely just go up, or just go down.
 You are going endlessly up and down.